sajadsabouri1375/eur-usd-direction-prediction/README.md

     3) Trader Made: This is another data provider which returns EUR/USD historical data yearly (We need almost 20 requests to extract 20-year historical data).
     This API provides 1000 free requests, but does not provide volume.

+    4) YFinance: YFinance is a great library to request Forex/Cryptocurrency historical data.
+This library provides the longest historical data, therefore it is a great choice for ML modelling.

 ".py" scripts explained:
 - data_provider_abstract.py: This script includes shared properties and methods of all data provider classes.
 All data provider classes must inherit from this class.
 Note that this class could not be instantiated by itself.
 - data_provider_alpha_vantage.py: This script contains methods and properties to request data from Alpha Vantage API.
 - test_data_provider_alpha_vantage.py: This is a test script which you could run to test main methods of Alpha Vantage data provider class.
-- data_provider_trader_made.py: This scripts implements required methods to request and store data from TraderMade API.
+- data_provider_trader_made.py: This script implements required methods to request and store data from TraderMade API.
 - test_data_provider_trader_made.py: This script is designed to test functionalities of TraderMade API calls.
+- data_provider_yfinance.py: This script includes methods to get data from yfinance provider.
+- test_data_provider_yfinance.py: This is a test scripts to test whether yfinance provides data properly or not.

+Conclusion:
+Unfortunately, none of the providers tested provide "Volume" field properly.
+Thus, only OHLC fields of Alpha Vantage API provider would be used in modelling.